 * Prices for the U.S. Check the specific prices for your country here.

-When we talk about Business plans, things change drastically on Google Drive side.
+When we talk about Business plans, things change drastically on the Google Drive side.
 Mainly because you need to acquire a Google Workspace (former G Suite) plan, that includes not only Google Drive storage, but other business apps.
 So you need to consider if you only need storage, or if having Google Workspace will be useful to your company.

 On Dropbox, you can choose from three plans, with two of them offering unlimited storage, and of course, advanced tools you won’t find on any of the plans for individuals.